prashanths125/prashanths125/README.md

 # Welcome to Prashanth's GitHub Repository

 👋 Hi there!
-I'm Prashanth, an entry-level IT professional passionate about cloud computing, DevOps, and Python.
+I'm Prashanth, an IT professional passionate about cloud computing, DevOps, and Python.
 Currently, I'm working in Infosys Limited, where I'm working on a variety of exciting projects involving AWS services, Python development, and containerization technologies.

 ## 🔧 Skills